nushell/nushell.github.io/book/dataframes.md

 ───┴───┴───┴─────────┴────────
 ```

-Nushell piping system can help you create very interesting workflows
+Nushell piping system can help you create very interesting workflows.

 ## Series and masks